konflux-ci/architecture/ADR/00xx-component-dependencies.md

   applications share the same **source branch name**, they shouldn't be considered part of the same PR Group.
-* For example, if the source branch name for a PR is `my-feature/change-1`, then the PR Group name should be interpreted to be `my-feature`.
+* For example, if the source branch name for a PR is `my-feature/change-1`, then the PR Group name should be interpreted as `my-feature`.
 * A source branch name with no slashes is the degenerate case.
-For example, if the source branch name for a PR is `my-feature`, then the PR Group name should be interpreted to be `my-feature`.
+For example, if the source branch name for a PR is `my-feature`, then the PR Group name should be interpreted as `my-feature`.
 * Since all PRs have a source branch name, all PRs are trivially members of a PR Group.

 Important to understand: the declared dependencies as defined on the Components' `depends on` lists and PR Groups are two different things: